alessandro-pisano/audio_features/README.md

 # Audio Features
 A repository to extract spectrogram from audio files and storing them into numpy arrays.
 It is ideal for conversational audio files.
-Right now, only _.wav_ files are supported.
+Only _.wav_ files are supported, right now.

 # How to use